TanStack/query/docs/src/pages/reference/focusManager.md

 ## `focusManager.setFocused`

-`setFocsued` can be used to manually set the focus state.
+`setFocused` can be used to manually set the focus state.
 Set `undefined` to fallback to the default focus check.

 ```js
 import { focusManager } from 'react-query'